hangyav/UnsupPSE/README.md

 Related publications:

-[1] V. Hangya and A. Fraser, Unsupervised Parallel Sentence Extraction with Parallel Segment Detection Helps Machine Translation in Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, 2019.
+[1] V. Hangya and A. Fraser, [Unsupervised Parallel Sentence Extraction with Parallel Segment Detection Helps Machine Translation](https://www.aclweb.org/anthology/P19-1118) in Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL), 2019.

 [2] V. Hangya, F. Braune, Y. Kalasouskaya, and A. Fraser, [Unsupervised Parallel Sentence Extraction from Comparable Corpora.](https://workshop2018.iwslt.org/downloads/Proceedings_IWSLT_2018.pdf#page=22) in Proceedings of the 15th International Workshop on Spoken Language Translation (IWSLT), 2018